johannesboyne/node-stl/README.md

 console.log(stl.boundingBox,'(mm)');  // [60,45,50] (mm)
 console.log(stl.area,'(m)');          // 91.26 (m)
 console.log(stl.centerOfMass,'(mm)'); // [30,22.5,25] (mm)
+console.log(stl.isWatertight ?
+'STL is watertight' : 'STL is not watertight');
 ```
 node-stl recognizes by itself whether it is dealing with an ASCII STL or a binary STL file